Save the planet

 • Landfill sites exhausted

-The list goes on and on, but why should we recycle to save the planet?
+The list goes on and on, but why should we recycle to save the planet, will it ever make any real difference to anything?

-Green living has to become a way of life for the good of us all.
+The answer is: because green living has to become a way of life for the good of us all and the generations still to come.

 Makes sense, don’t you think!